stephensl/RB139/study_guide/sg_full.md

   ## Write methods that use blocks and procs

+  -

   ## Understand that methods and blocks can return chunks of code (closures)
+  - Methods and blocks can both return closures that may be passed into other methods.

   ## Methods with an explicit block parameter